Capitol Theatre

 The Capitol Theatre opened on December 19, 1922, with seating listed at 465.
 It was just a few doors down from the Carolina Theatre.
 The theatre was operated by J.F.
 White Theatres and later by Consolidated Theatres.

-The Capitol Theatre closed in 1958 and was retrofitted for retail use.
-It has since been demolished.
-Any further information on the Capitol Theatre would be appreciated.
+The Capitol Theatre closed in 1954 and was retrofitted for retail use.
+It was demolished in 1962-1963.

 Contributed by Chuck